apache/arrow/docs/source/format/Intro.rst

 .. note::
    Arrow also has a concept of Null type where all values are null.
-In this case no memory buffers are allocated.
+In this case no buffers are allocated.

 Variable length binary and string
 ---------------------------------